wiard/punkbank/README.md

-# Bitmappunk: creating simplictity on The Matrix of Bitmap.
+# Bitmappunk: having simple things onm Ordinals.
 Parcels, the solution for every aspect of value in life.